 ETA 542

-ETA 542 carries three types of hose: two diameters of “attack” or firefighting hose, plus over a quarter-mile of 4″ large diameter water supply hose loaded into an elevated bed at the rear of the truck.
+ETA 542 carries 1400′ of 4″ large diameter water supply hose loaded into an elevated bed at the rear of the truck.
 This allows the hose to be deployed or “laid” behind the truck as it drives into a fire scene or a fill site.
-It also carries two ground ladders, a 20′ folding roof ladder, and an attic ladder.
+400′ of dead-laid 1-3/4″ and 600′ of 2-1/2″ attack hose rounds out the hosebed.
+542 also carries two ground ladders, an attic ladder, various long tools and three 10′ hard suction sections stowed in a through-tank tunnel for fast, easy retrieval.
+A 20′ roof/straight ladder (which folds in half) completes the ground ladder package.

 ETA 541

-Pawlet’s second pumping apparatus is constructed on an International chassis.
-It is equipped in much the same manner as ETA 542, and provides us with the ability to respond to much larger emergencies than a single apparatus could handle.
+Pawlet’s second pumping apparatus is a 2001 E-One pumper/tanker on an International chassis.
+It is equipped in much the same manner as ETA 542, with a bit more emphasis on water supply tactics, and provides us with the ability to respond to much larger emergencies than a single apparatus could handle.
 Like 542, this combination pumper/tanker uses its powerful diesel engine to handle water at rates of up to 1,250 GPM once parked at the scene of a fire, and is also capable of serving as a tanker.
 It carries 1,250 gallons of water, a 1,500 gallon portable tank, and has a rear-mounted quick-dump.

 Brush 544

-544 is a Type 6 wildland apparatus custom-built on a 2004 Ford F450 4×4 chassis.
-It is equipped with a 340 gallon water tank and a high-pressure pump with “pump and roll” capabilities and Class A foam injection.
-Along with wildland gear, 544 gets utilized in a utility capacity, and carries a winch and equipment for general-purpose firefighting, rescue, and traffic control.
+544 is a Type 6 wildland apparatus custom-built by E-One on a 2004 Ford F450 4×4 chassis.
+It is equipped with a 340 gallon water tank and a high-pressure stand-alone diesel pump with “pump and roll” capabilities and Class A foam injection.
+Though outfitted extensively for the wildland firefighting role, 544 also gets utilized in a utility capacity, and rolls to a variety of incidents throughout the year.
+It carries a various recovery tools including a permanently-mounted winch, equipment for general-purpose firefighting, rescue and medical equipment, and signs and cones for traffic incident management.